 The Company accrues receivables for amounts due from agents.
-These amounts due can take various forms including commissions recoverable from policy lapses or surrenders.
-As of December 31, 2022, and 2021, the Company had receivables from agents of \$98.2 million and \$94.4 million, respectively, which are included in other assets on the Consolidated Balance Sheets.
-These receivables are reported net of an accrued valuation allowance if it is deemed that amounts may not be collectible.
-The allowance for receivables from agents was \$11.1 million and \$10.2 million as of December 31, 2022 and 2021, respectively.
+These amounts due include commissions recoverable from policy lapses or surrenders.
+As of December 31, 2023 and 2022, the Company had receivables from agents of \$124.5 million and \$98.2 million, respectively, which are included in other assets on the Consolidated Balance Sheets.
+Upon adoption of ASU 2016-13, the Company assesses whether a credit loss exists for balances receivable from agents.
+The allowance for credit losses is \$6.0 million as of December 31, 2023.
+Prior to January 1, 2023, these receivables were reported net of an accrued valuation allowance if it was deemed that amounts may not be collectible.
+The allowance for receivables from agents was \$11.1 million as of December 31, 2022.